Do one of the following:

-Web feature layers allow you to query features and also get the features' symbology.
-Clients can use this information to draw features with a symbology consistent with what is defined on the web feature layer.
+Web feature layers allow you to query features and feature symbology.
+You can use this information to draw features with a symbology consistent with what is defined on the web feature layer.

 The symbols returned by the web feature layer are based on the symbology of the layers in the map.
 Each symbol in each layer is referred to as a type.
 For example, a layer symbolized with a single symbol has one type.
-If a unique value renderer is used, a type for each unique value in the renderer is returned.
+If a layer is symbolized by unique values, a type for each unique symbol class is returned.

-Web feature layers do not support a subset of ArcGIS Pro renderers.
-Renderers not supported include the following:
+Web feature layers do not support the following symbology:

-- Unique value renderers based on multiple fields
+- Unique values symbology based on multiple fields.

-- Scale-based symbology including symbol classes with visible scale ranges and scale-based sizing.
+- Scale-based symbology.
 For more information, see Author a multiscale map.